Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 27: March 28, 2020
+**Today's Progress**: Continued to revise my CountdownTimer code.
+Now I've added logic to my pause/start button.

+I wanted to:
+ - [x] Show the button once the timer started ticking
+ - [x] Give the button the same size as the previously added buttons
+ - [x] Learn how to place two elements next to each other
+ - [x] Be able to pause/resume the timer
+ - [x] Count the hours
+ - [x] Trigger a sound once the timer was done

+**Thoughts**: Not loving that I used a global variable to keep track of the remaining time but all in all I'm proud with the over all outcome.
+As mentioned previously it is way harder adding made up features than following someone else.

+**Experimented with**: `text-shadow: 4px 4px 0 rgba(0,0,0,0.05); visibility: hidden; as well as the built in Audio API`

+**Link(s) to work**: [Count down timer with added features](https://github.com/Organwolf/VanillaJS/tree/master/CountdownTimer)

 ### Day 26: March 28, 2020

 **Today's Progress**: Moving away from tutorials and working on my own.
 Adding custom :hover and :focus effects via css as well as trying to add my own features to previously finished projects.